winitzki/scall/tutorial/programming_dhall.md

 ```
 This type is isomorphic to the previous definition of `ListInt`, but now the code does not involve union types or record types any more.
 Working with curried functions often gives shorter code than working with union types and record types.
-Writing the Church-encoded types in the form `∀(r : Type) → (F r → r) → r` is more convenient for proving general properties of Church encodings than for practical programming.

 As an example, let us rewrite the type `TreeText` defined above in the curried form.
 Begin with the definition already shown: